bitdriftlabs/pulse/README.md

     simple regex based allow/deny filter.
 While anything that this processor does could be implemented using the mutate/VRL processor, this processor is provided for simplicity and performance.
+  * [Drop](pulse-protobuf/proto/pulse/config/processor/v1/drop.proto): This processor provides a
+    a more sophisticated drop implementation that can both utilize an inline config as well as a config watched from a remote file source such as AWS S3.
   * [Sampler](pulse-protobuf/proto/pulse/config/processor/v1/sampler.proto): The sampler sends
     metrics samples to a control plane in Prometheus Remote Write format.
 Why this is useful is described more below.